Debalent/ScoutVision/docs/BUYER-PITCH-DECK.md

 - API endpoints for easy integration

 ## 5. Customer Success Stories
-- Early pilots with clubs, analysts, and betting platforms
+- Early pilots with clubs and analysts
 - Testimonials and demo results

 ## 6. Acquisition Rationale